 Ingrown Toenails and Other Ball of Foot Problems

 Although some soccer players want a really tight fitting shoe, foot problems such as ingrown toenails, turf toe, and neuromas can occur.
 Purchasing a shoe that fits properly is essential to preventing these foot issues.

-Preventing Foot and Ankle Injuries in Young Soccer Players
+Preventing Foot and Ankle Injuries in Young Soccer Players in Seattle, Washington

 To prevent foot and ankle injuries in your young soccer player, follow these recommendations.

 - Bring in your athlete for a pre-season physical examination.

 - Make sure their muscles are in condition for soccer; about a month before they begin to play they should start practicing their soccer moves.